bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 I would suggest that since the Seagate Central is not a particularly powerful platform that you only give syncthing "light" duties.
-It may be that during the initial sync between a client and the Seagate Central that involves a large data transer the system may be temporarily be a little overwhelmed.
+It may be that during the initial sync between a client and the Seagate Central or while a large data transer is taking place the system may be temporarily be a little overwhelmed.

+Additionally I would not suggest enabling full encryption functionality as this may further strain the limited CPU resources of the unit.